Analysis | All About CFIUS, Trump’s Watchdog on China Dealmaking: QuickTake

 6. Why does CFIUS exist?

 President Gerald Ford created the committee in 1975, at a time when U.S. policy makers were fretting over investments in U.S. Treasuries, stocks and bonds by members of the Organization of the Petroleum Exporting Countries, or OPEC.
 It gained new power in 1988, when Congress, responding to worries about Japanese investment in the U.S., gave the president the power to stop a foreign deal that “threatens to impair the national security.”
 Since 2007, CFIUS has operated under an added level of scrutiny.
-That’s because Congress demanded some oversight after CFIUS cleared a purchase that would have put a state-owned Dubai company, DP World, in charge of security at six major U.S. ports.
+That’s because Congress demanded some oversight after CFIUS cleared a purchase that would have put a state-owned Dubai company, DP World, in charge of operations at six major U.S. ports, a prospect that raised security concerns.

 7. How can I follow the committee’s work?